christianhaitian/PortMaster/README.md

 ## Install info

 For ArkOS on supported devices, PortMaster was included with a recent online update.
 You can locate it in the Options > Tools menu. \
+For 351Elec, just unzip the content of PortMaster.zip to your storage/roms/ports folder then run PortMaster.sh from the Ports menu in 351Elec.
 If you don't have PortMaster there or need to install it manually, you can do the following:
 * Place the PortMaster folder in /roms/tools.
    * On the RG351V, if SD2 is being used for roms, installation must be in /roms2/tools/.